zigius/docs/content/docs/reference/pkg/kubernetes/admissionregistration/v1beta1/mutatingwebhookconfigurationlist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">bool</a></span>
     </dt>
-    <dd>{{% md %}}If true, AND if the owner has the "foregroundDeletion" finalizer, then the owner cannot be deleted from the key-value store until this reference is removed.
+    <dd>If true, AND if the owner has the "foregroundDeletion" finalizer, then the owner cannot be deleted from the key-value store until this reference is removed.
 Defaults to false.
-To set this field, a user needs "delete" permission of the owner, otherwise 422 (Unprocessable Entity) will be returned.{{% /md %}}</dd>
+To set this field, a user needs "delete" permission of the owner, otherwise 422 (Unprocessable Entity) will be returned.</dd>

     <dt class="property-optional"
             title="Optional">